 This one-year course is designed for students who have successfully demonstrated mastery of intermediate jazz skills and techniques.
 Areas of emphasis include jazz interpretation and exploration of advanced improvisation and composition techniques.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
+The appropriate use of technology is an integral part of this course.
 This course fulfills either one elective credit or one Arts/Humanities credit required for high school graduation and may be repeated.
 Fee: \$40 for course supplies.